majestrate/i2p.rocks.blog/content/using-lokinet-and-dnscrypt.md

 The third rule is for reverse dns for `10.0.0.0/16` ip range so you can resolve the .loki address from the range owned by lokinet.

 If you do not use `10.0.0.0/16` for lokinet's ephemeral IP range change the third rule to match the range you use.

+Finally you want to set your primary dns resolver to use `127.0.2.1` (not `127.3.2.1` that is lokinet dns)